Id Tech: id Tech 3

 Originally known as the "Quake III Arena engine", it was used to power id Software's Quake III Arena in 1999.
 The Quake III Arena engine was updated to patch 1.26 and later versions are called "Quake III Team Arena engine" with a new MD4 skeletal model format and huge outdoor areas. id Tech 3 is the first in this series to require an OpenGL-compliant graphics accelerator to run.
-The source code was released on the 19th of August 2005 under GPL-2.0-or-later.
+The source code was released on 19 August 2005 under GPL-2.0-or-later.

-id Tech 3 was updated with the 2001 release of Return To Castle Wolfenstein which included a single-player scripting system, and was eventually used to power the first Call of Duty title in 2003, ultimately spawning the IW engine.
+id Tech 3 was updated with the 2001 release of Return to Castle Wolfenstein, which included a single-player scripting system. id Tech 3 was also used to power the first Call of Duty title in 2003, ultimately spawning the IW engine.
 It was also used for Wolfenstein: Enemy Territory.
-The source code was released on the 12th of August 2010 under GPL-3.0-or-later.
+The source code was released on 12 August 2010 under GPL-3.0-or-later.

 id Tech 4

 Commonly known as the "Doom 3 engine" which was used to power Doom 3 as it released in 2004, id Tech 4 began as an enhancement to id Tech 3.
 During development, it was initially just a complete rewrite of the engine's renderer, while still retaining other subsystems, such as file access, and memory management.
 The decision to switch from C to the C++ programming language necessitated a restructuring and rewrite of the rest of the engine; today, while id Tech 4 contains code from id Tech 3, much of it has been rewritten.
-The source code was released on the 22nd of November 2011 under GPL-3.0-or-later.
+The source code was released on 22 November 2011 under GPL-3.0-or-later.

 Other games using this engine are: Raven Software's Quake 4 (2005) and Wolfenstein (2009), Human Head Studios' Prey (2006), Splash Damage's Enemy Territory: Quake Wars (2007) and Brink (2011).

 id Tech 4 was updated with the 2012 release of Doom 3: BFG Edition with some features from id Tech 5.
-The source code was released on the 26th of November 2012 under GPL-3.0-or-later.
+The source code was released on 26 November 2012 under GPL-3.0-or-later.

 id Tech 5

 Used for id Software's Rage, the engine is based on the file system frameworks.
 Some technologies included are the GUI system from id Tech 4, including a new renderer, MegaTexture 2.0 technology, soft shadows and more.

 id is requiring companies that use the engine to publish their games through id's sister company, Bethesda Softworks.

-The engine has since been used to power MachineGames' first two Wolfenstein titles; The New Order in 2014 with its standalone expansion The Old Blood, which released in 2015.
+The engine was later used to power MachineGames' first two Wolfenstein titles, The New Order in 2014 and its standalone expansion The Old Blood, from 2015.
 It was also used for Tango Gameworks' The Evil Within (2014).

+id Tech 5 is currently the oldest id Software engine not to be released under the GNU GPL license.
+As of 2025, the engine remains closed-source.